PacktPublishing/Hands-On-Functional-Programming-in-Rust/README.md

 }
 ```

+In order to successfully read through this book and work out all the code samples, we expect readers to fulfill the following
 * We assume familiarity with the concepts from the first 10 chapters of Rust
 documentation (https:/​/​doc.​rust-​lang.​org/​book/​).
 Some of the material from
 these chapters is fairly advanced, so we will also explain that here when relevant.